cliosight/Docs/README.md

 # Docs
-A detailed explanation for how to configure tables, forms, reports, dashboards and triggers.
+A detailed explanation for creating and managing tables, forms, reports, dashboards and triggers.

 ## Performing the basic CRUD operations with Cliosight ##